Dru Brown: Winnipeg Blue Bombers

-Following his college career, Brown was added to the Winnipeg Blue Bombers roster on March 11, 2020.
 During the first game of the 2022 Winnipeg Blue Bombers season, Brown came in to the game late in the fourth quarter to complete a game-winning field goal drive.
 He entered the game after starting quarterback Zach Collaros was pulled from play by injury spotters after he took a hit to the head.
+During the 2023 Winnipeg Blue Bombers season, Brown again took over the offence after Collaros left the game with an upper body injury after a high hit during a week 9 game against the Edmonton Elks.
+He brought the Bombers back from a 22 point deficit throwing for 307 yards and four touchdowns as the Bombers beat the Elks 38-29.
+He made two starts in 2023, winning both of them, and set a new CFL record for the most touchdown passes (9) without recording an interception.